Richard Grossinger: Biography

 His and Lindy Hough’s children are Robin Grossinger (born 1969), an environmental scientist at the San Francisco Estuary Institute, and Miranda July (born 1974), a performance artist, writer, and film director.

-Grossinger and Hough live about three-quarters of the year outside Berkeley, California, and the rest in Manset, Maine, near where he did his anthropology fieldwork with fishermen.
+From 2001 till 2014 Grossinger and Hough lived about three-quarters of the year outside Berkeley, California, and the rest in Manset, Maine, near where he did his anthropology fieldwork with fishermen.
+In 2014 they moved full-time to Maine and now divide the year between Portland and Manset, while also spending two months revisiting California and their adult children.